brunosevilio/StateSimulator/README.md

 # StateSimulator BSP

 This state simulation is an integrated system that models the functioning of a fictional state.
-Ideal for strategy games, the goal is to provide a comprehensive and realistic platform for simulating the administration of a fictional state, exploring the interactions between population, economy e armed forces.
+Ideal for strategy games, the goal is to provide a comprehensive and realistic platform for simulating the administration of a fictional state, exploring the interactions between population, economy, politics and armed forces.

+Sistems already developed:

 1 - Economic Simulator - Functional, in Testing and Balancing Phase